1. Clean out your old home

 Measure your furniture against the doorways of your new home.

-Locate important items like meters, smoke detectors, and alarm control panels.
+Locate important items like utility meters, smoke detectors, and alarm control panels.

 Identify local trash and recycling days.